 (a) The representations and warranties made by Calpine herein shall be true and correct at the Conditions Deadline;

-(b) Calpine shall have performed all of its obligations required to be performed by it hereunder at or prior to the Conditions Deadline;

-(c) On or before the Conditions Deadline, PGT shall have confirmed that Calpine satisfies its creditworthiness requirements for purposes of permitting the transfer of the Assigned Capacity to Calpine;
+(b) On or before the Conditions Deadline, PGT shall have confirmed that Calpine satisfies its creditworthiness requirements for purposes of permitting the transfer and release of the Assigned Capacity to Calpine;

-(d) On the Conditions Deadline, ENA shall be satisfied that PGT will unconditionally release ENA from all obligations in respect of the Assigned Capacity effective the Commencement Date; and
+(c) On the Conditions Deadline, ENA shall be satisfied that PGT will unconditionally release ENA from all obligations in respect of the Assigned Capacity effective the date of completion of the permanent capacity release specified in Section 2.1 of this Agreement; and

-(e) Calpine shall have executed that certain Enfolio® Master Firm/Purchase Sale Agreement and its associated Transaction No.1 with ENA.
+(d) Calpine shall have executed that certain Enfolio® Master Firm/Purchase Sale Agreement and its associated Transaction No.1 with ENA.

 If any of such conditions is not satisfied at or prior to the Conditions Deadline, Enron may terminate its obligations hereunder by giving written notice thereof to Calpine, in which event the Parties shall be released from all obligations under this Agreement, other than liabilities in respect of any representation and warranty made herein which is not true or any covenant which was required to be performed prior to such termination.